rteobaldo/simple-select/README.md

-simple-dropdown-list
+simple-select
 ====================

-Simple dropdown list to replace `<select>` when need styling it.
+Simple select to replace `<select>` when need styling it.

 Inspired on @blakehaswell gist: https://gist.github.com/blakehaswell/2424807